aaronpkelly/aaronpkelly.github.io/HEADER.md

 Howdy, I’m Aaron.
-I do a bit of coding, a bit of hacking, and I think I know *just* enough to be dangerous (but I only use my powers for good!)

-I’m also really good at breaking things and slightly less good at putting them back together.
+I do a bit of coding... a bit of hacking... and a bit of breaking things and putting them back together.

 ![avatar](https://avatars1.githubusercontent.com/u/29888436?s=460&u=03df457371669048031a735802c33b93d07a1f10&v=4)